ishaan-bose/IB-Molecule-Viewer/README.md

-Right Now there isn't much to show, this image shows a model of the p orbital that has some basic lighting applied to it
+Right Now there isn't much to show, this image shows a model of the p and d orbitals that has some basic cel shading applied to it